nodejs/node-core-test/README.md

 # node-core-test

-This is a user-land port of [`node:test`](https://github.com/nodejs/node/blob/b476b1b91ef8715f096f815db5a0c8722b613678/doc/api/test.md), the experimental test runner introduced Node.js 18.
+This is a user-land port of [`node:test`](https://github.com/nodejs/node/blob/b476b1b91ef8715f096f815db5a0c8722b613678/doc/api/test.md), the experimental test runner introduced in Node.js 18.
 This module makes it available in Node.js 16 and later.

 Zero dependencies, basically zero tests.
 Use at your own risk.